 Posted by Robert Half on 23 March 2015

-Because nothing is more inefficient than a business meeting that goes on for hours on end, here’s how you can keep your meetings to 45 minutes.
+Nothing is more inefficient than a business meeting that goes on for hours on end.

-As a rule of thumb, meetings should not go on for longer than 45 minutes.
-Any longer and you risk losing the attention of everyone present.
-It’s entirely possible to keep meetings short, and productive.
-Here are some easy tips on running efficient meetings to implement straight away.
+It is actually possible to keep meetings short, and productive.
+Here are five easy tips on running efficient meetings to implement straight away.

 If you’re the manager calling for the meeting, make sure you send an email to everyone involved so everyone’s on track about what it entails.
 This will ensure that the stakeholders come prepared with their necessary reports or status updates.
 Use bullet points for greater clarity.
 And with an agenda, it’s advised to have the person setting it be the moderator as well to ensure that the topics don’t stray off course.

 2. Ensure presentations don’t go on for more than 10 minutes